On teaching mathematics to gifted students: some enrichment ideas and educational activities: Math and play.

 \subsection{Make $ 10 $}

-For students who are learning basic addition facts the following game could be useful.
-The aim to create a pile of $ 10 $ apples.
-Two players take turn to place either one apple or two apples in the pile.
+For students who are learning basic addition facts, the following game could be useful.
+The aim is to create a pile of $ 10 $ apples.
+Two players take turns placing either one apple or two apples in the pile.
 The player who makes the last move wins the game.
 A sample game is shown in Table $ \ref{Tab:make10} $.

 \bprob{Does there exist a winning strategy for any player in the ``Make $ 10 $'' game?
 If yes, what is it?}